jacobjacobjacobjacobjacob/strava-analysis/README.md

 # Strava Analysis Project

-This project is designed to analyze workout data, focusing on activities like running and cycling.
-It integrates multiple data sources, such as Strava data, but also retrieves weather data for the location of the individual Strava activities, and stores it in SQLite databases for further analysis.
+This project analyzes workout data, focusing on activities like running and cycling.
+It integrates multiple data sources, such as Strava data, and retrieves weather data for the location of individual Strava activities, storing it in SQLite databases for further analysis.

 ## Project Structure